TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-databox-data-copy-and-validation-device-rebooting.md

 # Data Box - Data copy and validation

-**The device reboots continually or is unresponsive**
+The device reboots continually or is unresponsive.

 ## **Recommended Steps**

 1. Power cycle the device
-2. If the issue persists, continue to create support request.
+2. If the issue persists, continue to create a support request